From Sega Retro

 In the following years, Mastertronic's traditional budget software strategy for home computers was phased out in favour of bigger releases for video game consoles.
 By 1991 the Mastertronic side of the company owed the vast majority of its profit to its distribution of Sega products, and Sega stepped in to purchase Mastertronic outright.
 Virgin Games went its separate ways, becoming Virgin Interactive in 1994, while Mastertronic formed the basis for Sega Europe.

-Nowadays the Mastertronic name is used by a new, separate company focused on publishing games for modern consoles in the UK.
+Nowadays the Mastertronic name is used by a new, separate company focused on publishing games for modern consoles in the United Kingdom.